Kappa Epsilon

-Kappa Epsilon (ΚΕ) is an American professional women's pharmacy fraternity founded in Iowa in 1921.
+Kappa Epsilon (ΚΕ) is an American professional pharmacy fraternity founded in Iowa in 1921.
 Today, KE has 43 collegiate chapters and ten alumni chapters.
 Over 20,000 women and men have been initiated into ΚΕ since its founding.

 History

 Kappa Epsilon was established on May 13, 1921, in the Hall of Pharmacy and Chemistry at the University of Iowa.
 Its founders were professor Zada M. Cooper and members of women's pharmacy clubs at the University of Iowa, the University of Minnesota, and the University of Nebraska.
 The fraternity was founded to unite female pharmacy students in an era when women were a minority in the profession.
 Its name was taken from the pharmacy club at the University of Minnesota, the oldest of the three clubs.

 In 1942, the fraternity published an official songbook that included original compositions such as the "Kappa Epsilon Pledging Song."
 The songbook was revised in the 1960s.
 To encourage women to become pharmacists, Kappa Epsilon published several books, including Women in Pharmacy in 1950, She Is a Pharmacist in 1958, and Pharmacy-Career for the Modern Girl in 1970.

 The fraternity was incorporated in January 1960 in Minnesota.
 Every two years, the fraternity holds a convention where national officers are elected and collegiate and alumni members can network.
 At the 15th convention in April 1947, the fraternity updated its policies to allow Jews to be admitted.
 At its 31st convention in 1977, Kappa Epsilon voted to allow men to join as full members; this action was in response to Title IX and the loss of chapters from campuses that prohibited gender discrimination.